Mortgage Requirements 2026: What You Need to Qualify

 • Credit score: Most conventional lenders require a credit score of at least 620, although you’ll get better rates and terms if your score is above 680.[3]
 The minimum credit score varies depending on other factors, such as your debt-to-income ratio.

 • Income: You’ll usually need at least two years of stable employment, although some lenders are flexible on this requirement, such as for recent college graduates.
-While switching jobs shouldn’t hurt your application too much, an unexplainable gap in employment could.
+While switching jobs shouldn’t hurt your application too much, an unexplained gap in employment could.
 If you’re self-employed, you’ll need to prove income stability by providing two years of tax returns.

 • Debt-to-income (DTI) ratio: Your DTI ratio is your total monthly debt payments divided by your gross monthly income.
 For a conventional mortgage, most lenders want to see a DTI below 45%, although some will go higher if other parts of your application are strong.[4]

 • Cash reserves: This is how much cash you have saved up to cover your mortgage payments in case of an emergency, such as a job loss.
-The amount of cash reserves required varies by lender and loan type, but generally you should have enough cash on hand to cover two to six months of mortgage payments.
+The amount of cash reserves required varies by lender and loan type, but generally, you should have enough cash on hand to cover two to six months of mortgage payments.

 How mortgage requirements change based on loan type

-Mortgage requirements change depending on the loan you’re applying to, especially if it’s a government-backed loan.
-For example, Dawn Cameron, Senior Loan Officer at CMG Home Loans, notes, “FHA is the agency that allows a DTI of 57%.
+The DTI ceilings also move by program.
+Dawn Cameron, Senior Loan Officer at CMG Home Loans, notes, “FHA is the agency that allows a DTI of 57%.
 Some lenders, (like mine) can go as high as 50% with a conventional loan.
 However with a VA loan, there really is not a maximum.
 It uses other factors to meet maximums, such as residual income.”

 Loan TypeMin.
 Credit ScoreDown PaymentDTI LimitMortgage InsuranceIncome Limits